Kat’s done it again!

 Irresistible Vegan Banana Muffins with Sweet Apple Chunks

-- 2 ripe bananas (more ripe = more sweet, bananas going brown are best!)
+- 2 ripe banana (more ripe = more sweet, bananas going brown are best!)

 - 6 tbsp olive oil

 - 8 tbsp soy milk

 - 2 tbsp maple syrup (good news – if your bananas are really sweet you won’t even need this!
 Keep a supply of brown bananas in the freezer)

 - Preheat the oven to 200C/390F